Huevos a la Flamenca (Spanish Eggs)

 Serrano Ham

-Spanish Serrano ham is traditionally used in Huevos a la Flamenca but not everyone can find it, Italian prosciutto is a perfect substitute.
-It is usually incorporated into the dish, but I like to bake the slices of ham to make them crispy, then crumble it over the finished dish.
+Spanish Serrano ham traditionally flavors Huevos a la Flamenca, but not everyone can find it.
+Italian prosciutto makes a perfect substitute.
+People usually incorporate the ham into the dish.
+My preference to bake the slices until crispy, then crumble them over the finished dish.

 More Breakfast/Brunch Ideas:

-If you’ve made these Huevos a la Flamenca (Gypsy Eggs) or any other recipe leave a comment below.
+If you’ve made these Huevos a la Flamenca (Spanish Eggs) or any other recipe leave a comment below.

 Ingredients